 Transform your favorite energy ball recipe into these spooky (and cute!) spiders.
 Simply press two candy eyeballs on each energy ball and insert legs.
 The legs pictured above are made from black licorice laces.
 You could also cut fruit leather into thin strips.

 Frankenstein Green Smoothie

 Turn an ordinary green smoothie into Frankenstein!
 Simply draw a Frankenstein face on the outside of a mason jar or glass with a Sharpie (black permanent marker).
 Then blend together your favorite green smoothie recipe and pour it in.
 Finish it off with a few blueberries on top.
 Note: No worries, the marker washes off the glass!

 This Halloween themed fruit tray is made by simply arranging orange slices into the shape of a Jack O’ Lantern.
 The spaces left for the eyes and mouth are filled with berries and a stem is made with a few green apple slices.

-This one always makes me laugh since it is so cute and gross at the same time!
+This one always makes me laugh since it’s so cute and gross at the same time!
 Carve a small pumpkin to look like it is “puking”.
 Place on a platter and spread out spinach dip to look as though it is coming out of the pumpkin’s mouth.
-Cut some rustic bread into cubes and place along the sides.
-Alternatively, this Halloween snack can also be created using guacamole and tortilla chips.
+Cut some pumpernickel or rustic bread into cubes and place along the sides.
+Another fun option is to make this with guacamole and tortilla chips.

-BOO!
-These ghosts are a fun frozen Halloween treat!
-Simply, cut each peeled banana in half and insert popsicle sticks.
+What did the banana dress up as for Halloween?
+A BOO-NANA! 🤣 These ghosts are a fun frozen Halloween treat!
+Simply, cut each peeled banana in half and insert popsicle sticks into the cut ends.
 Freeze for 15 minutes to make dipping easier.
 Melt some white chocolate and dip bananas in to coat.
 Add two mini chocolate chips for eyes and place on a baking sheet lined with parchment paper in the freezer to harden.